maciejwiacek/maciejwiacek/README.md

 - 👋 Hi, I’m @maciejwiacek
 - 👀 I’m interested in mobile app development.
-- 🌱 I’m currently learning react native and javascript.
+- 🌱 I’m currently learning SwiftUI and C.

 <!---
 maciejwiacek/maciejwiacek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.